 Moving forward, we’d like to make sure you are equipped with all the vital shelter tools when faced with the wild.
 Experienced long term campers know that an emergency is the hardest thing to deal with.
 Two parameters matter when dealing with emergencies: 1) this is an unexpected situation; 2) you must act immediately.

 There is no right for a mistake in survival, so make sure you have all the best everyday carry on you.
 Proper equipment is required to build a survival shelter or a survival tarp.
+Get survival glow sticks – they last long enough to make a purpose of using.
 One of the most common wilderness shelter types all over the globe is a tarp.
 Storing a quality tarp in your bug-out vehicle or your bug out bag comes in handy when you need an easy convertible roof over your head.